pachyderm/pachyderm/doc/deployment/amazon_web_services/index.rst

-Pachyderm can run in a Kubernetes cluster deployed in Amazon® Web Services (AWS), whether it is an Elastic Container Service (EKS) or a Kubernetes cluster deployed directly on EC2 using a deployment tool.
+Pachyderm can run in a Kubernetes cluster deployed in Amazon® Web Services (AWS), whether it is an Elastic Container Service (EKS) or a Kubernetes cluster deployed directly on EC2 by using a deployment tool.
 AWS removes the need to maintain the underlying virtual cloud.
 This advantage makes AWS a logical choice for organizations that decide to offload the cloud infrastructure operational burden